top of page

 The noun 'vivisection' has its etymological roots in Latin.
 It is formed from two Latin words: 'vivus,' meaning 'alive' or 'living,' and 'sectio,' meaning 'cutting' or 'dissection.'
 In Latin, 'vivisection' referred to the practice of dissecting or performing surgical procedures on living animals for various purposes, including scientific and medical research.
 In English, 'vivisection' retains a similar meaning, describing the controversial practice of conducting experiments or surgical procedures on living animals to study their physiology, develop medical treatments, or advance scientific knowledge.
 The etymology of 'vivisection' underscores its historical association with the act of dissecting and studying living organisms, often raising ethical and moral questions about the treatment of animals in the pursuit of scientific and medical progress.

-Quiz: Find the meaning of the noun vivisection:
+Find the correct meaning of the noun vivisection:

 Try Again!